Showing posts with label чайный гриб. Show all posts

 Kombucha looks like beer or apple cider

 I drew two lines on the jar, one at 4 liters, the other at 6 liters.
 I fill it up to the 6L line, we drink it as wanted and I refill it once it drops to the 4L line.
-It is simple, and a little inconsistent, but can never fail unless there is some mechanical failure such as the jar gets smashed or the tap falls out.

 I don't put the lid on the jar as the scoby needs some air.
 Instead I tend to keep a cloth on top of the jar, this keeps out insects and dust.
-I used to hold the cloth on with a rubber band, but stopped bothering with that a few years ago and the cloth just sitting on top still does the trick.
+I used to hold the cloth on with a rubber band, but stopped bothering with that a few years ago and the cloth just sitting on top does the trick.

 Continuous brew чайный гриб recipe